 Question: How do I connect my Ring devices to the Echo Show through Alexa?

 Answer: Connecting Ring devices to the Echo Show is a simple process.
-To accomplish this, you’ll need to add Ring Video Doorbell as a skill in your Alexa app.
+To accomplish this, you’ll need to add Ring Video Doorbell or your Ring security camera as a skill in your Alexa app.
 As a result, you’ll be able to direct your Ring device(s) with voice commands, as well as watch live videos from them if you have an Echo Show.

 Note: You cannot talk through the Echo Show to your Ring device if you see any visitors on Echo Show.